-Training ML models can take a lot of time and consume a lot of computing power.
+Training Machine Learning (ML) models can take a lot of time and consume a lot of computing power.
 This can be also true for testing the models if your datasets are large enough.
-These operations are resource-hungry and can paralyze your computer.
+These operations are resource-hungry and can paralyze computers for hours or days.

 Training ML Models is Time Consuming

 Building a machine learning model can be a time-consuming task.
 Sometimes, the model gets the desired results immediately, but often it requires rounds of (re)training and (re)testing.
 This is particularly the case when the training data is questionable.
-For example, when the training data is an unbalanced set, contains ambiguous cases or the available data points are not enough to infer an accurate prediction.
+For example, when the training data is unbalanced, contains ambiguous cases or the available data points are not enough to infer an accurate prediction.

 It is generally accepted that models trained with more data will perform better.
 Depending on the complexity of the model, training time can grow by a little or a lot.
-Regardless, training will always take over your computer forcing you to go do something else in the meantime.
-But you don’t have to.
+Regardless, training will always take over a computer forcing users to go do something else in the meantime.

 We recently worked on a proof-of-concept that required us to develop a classification model.
 Initially, we were provided with about 1 million labelled samples.
 We trained the model with 700K samples and tested it with the remaining 300K.
 The model was quite unbalanced with only about 4% of positive cases.
 The model performed with spectacular accuracy (99.97%) but resulted in an unacceptable number of false negatives.
 None of this is surprising given how unbalanced the training dataset was.
 In the process of finding the right balance, we trained a few different models, used thresholds to control the rate of false negatives and re-retrained the model with a new dataset containing more accurate and cleaner cases.
 Regardless of this process, the point is that we had to train and re-train the model several times to get to an acceptable outcome.

 As a startup, it is essential that we spend most of our time working, not waiting for computers to finish jobs.
 So we chose to take a server and do our training and testing in the cloud.